Below are several frequently asked questions and answers that may help you when looking at your timetable for online assessments.

 I can’t see my timetable on the UniLeeds App?

 The assessment timetable is not currently available on the App.
 Please check the web timetable following the instructions below, this is the best view of your timetable and gives you access to useful FAQs.
 You can view your Personal Timetable online via Minerva:

-· Log into Minerva using your university username and password
+· Log into Student Services using your university username and password

 · Go to the Examinations tab